Gov. Jared Polis Expresses Support For Efforts To Name Camp Amache A National Park

 About 7,500 Japanese Americans were forcibly removed from their homes in the 1940s, after the attack on Pearl Harbor.
 Two thirds of them were U.S. citizens.

-The Amache site was one of 10 illegal internment camps created during World War II.READ MORE: Police: Driver In Stolen Car Shot And Killed After Hitting, Dragging 3 Officers Outside Englewood Apartment Complex
+The Amache site was one of 10 illegal internment camps created during World War II.READ MORE: Michael Hutton, Deputy Shot In Lincoln County, Moved Out Of ICU

 A social studies teacher at Granada High School hopes the lawmakers’ efforts are successful.